131250208/TPlinker-joint-extraction/README.md

 ## Update
 * 2020.11.01: Fixed bugs and added comments in BuildData.ipynb and build_data_config.yaml; TPLinkerPlus can support entity classification now, see [build data](#build-data) for the data format; Updated the [datasets](#download-data) (added `entity_list` for TPLinkerPlus).
+* 2020.12.04: The original default parameters in `build_data_config.yaml` are all for Chinese datasets.
+It might be misleading for reproducing the results.
+I changed back to the ones for English datasets. **Note that you must set `ignore_subword` to `true` for English datasets**, or it will hurt the performance and can not reach the scores reported in the paper.

 ## Model
 <p align="center">